andyblight/simple-testing-server/README.md

 simple-testing-server
 =====================

-A stupidly simple python server that allows you to test client code before you have a server that actually works Allows you to test json responses with the proper headers built in, and also custom error codes.
+A stupidly simple Python server that allows you to test client code before you have a server that actually works.
+Allows you to test JSON responses with the proper headers built in, and also custom error codes.

 Motivation
 ---

-So say you want to build some sort of app that connects to a client... great!
-But how are you going to deal with separating the development between the application logic and the backend api?
-Where are your api calls supposed to go before that server exists?
+So say you want to build some sort of application that connects to a client... great!
+But how are you going to deal with separating the development between the application logic and the backend API?
+Where are your API calls supposed to go before that server exists?
 Enter this project.

 Example Usage
 ---